Impossible trinity: Trilemma in practice

 In the absence of capital controls, market players will do this en masse.
 The trade will involve selling the borrowed currency on the foreign exchange market in order to acquire foreign currency to invest abroad – and this tends to cause the price of the nation's currency to drop due to the sudden extra supply.
 Because the nation has a fixed exchange rate, it must defend its currency and will sell its reserves in order to buy its currency back.
 However, unless the monetary policy is changed back, the international markets will invariably continue until the government's foreign exchange reserves are exhausted, (Note: In real-life examples, as the market players reach the point where they suspect the government is running out of the reserves to defend its currency, they will pile in with direct speculative attacks where they borrow and sell the nation's currency without bothering with carry trades, leading to a quick profit once the inevitable devaluation occurs.) thereby causing the currency to devalue, thus breaking one of the three goals and also enriching market players at the expense of the government that tried to break the impossible trinity.

 A 2022 study of the Classical Gold Standard period found that the behavior of advanced economies to international shocks was consistent with the impossible trilemma.
-A 2018 study of the Asian countries also confirms the trilemma hypothesis.
+A 2018 study of the Asian countries also supports the trilemma hypothesis.